anas-ambri/anas-ambri.github.io/_posts/2016-01-01-material-design-for-android-developers-a-udacity-crash-course.md

  - "android/2016/01/01/material-design-for-android-developers-a-udacity-crash-course"
 ---

 I never really had a chance to board the Material Design bandwagon when it started out.
 Working mostly with clients that go iOS first, I always just had to integrate iOS-minded designs and make them work on Android.
 To be honest, I never thought Material Design would catch on.
-I kinda felt it was a botched up attempt by Google to catch up on the look-ma-I-too-can-make-pretty-things wave (I am not saying design is not important; to the contrary, it's just that, maybe, there are more pressing matters for the Android platform).
+I kinda felt it was a botched up attempt by Google to catch up on the look-ma-I-can-make-pretty-things-too wave (I am not saying design is not important; to the contrary, it's just that, maybe, there are more pressing matters for the Android platform).
 Anyway, I am glad I was proven wrong.

 Material Design just grows on you: it's one of those things you just get used to.
-Seeing as more and more apps are transitioning into Material, I decided it was my duty to pick it up.
+Seeing as more and more apps are transitioning into Material, I decided it was time to pick it up.
 It just happened that a link to the Udacity course about Material Design for Android Developers appeared on my reddit frontpage.
 This article is a collection of notes taken while completing the course.

-Overall, the class was actually pretty good; very pragmatic, and very useful for someone like me who has no design skills whatsoever.
+Overall, the class was actually pretty good; very pragmatic, and very useful for someone with very little design skills (like yours truly).
 It even made me wanna purchase a license of Sketch!

 ---